The aim of the School Council is to develop an awareness of citizenship and involve all our children, to some extent, in the running of the school.

 For more information or to book your child's place, contact Joan on:

 We provide a wide range of activities that our children can participate in before school, at lunchtime and after school.

 The majority of our after school clubs are led by staff within school, some of which include football, netball, cooking, knitting, choir, art, Zumba and French.

 In addition to being affordable for parents and carers, they also provide children with the opportunity to pursue areas of the curriculum they are most interested in, or sports and hobbies they particularly enjoy, beyond the school day.

 Children who have been identified as in need of additional support with either their learning in a particular subject, or with their homework, are invited to attend either a homework, study support and extended learning after school club.
 There is no charge to parents and carers of children who have been selected to participate in the clubs.

-Click on the download link to view the wide range of after school clubs on offer during the Autumn Term.
 If you have any questions or queries, please do not hesitate to get in touch with us.